 - Mail early!
 Ballots must be in the City Clerk’s office by 8:00pm Election Day.

 - Place a line through your address on the manila envelope.
-That helps the post office but also allows us to identify whose ballot has been returned.
+That helps the post office but also allows us to identify which ballots have been returned.

 Permanent Absentee List